Hausdorff dimension of frequency sets in beta-expansions: Proof of Theorem

 \end{proof}

-\begin{ack} The author is grateful to Professor Jean-Paul Allouche and Professor Bing Li for their advices on a former version of this paper, and also grateful to the Oversea Study Program of Guangzhou Elite Project. \end{ack}
+\begin{ack} The author is grateful to Professor Jean-Paul Allouche and Professor Bing Li for their advices on a former version of this paper, and also grateful to the Oversea Study Program of Guangzhou Elite Project (GEP) for financial support (JY201815). \end{ack}